 Racial and Socio-Economic Disparities in Psychiatric Care and Outcomes

 I study how ambient or macro-social phenomena (such as economic recessions) and policy or programmatic changes (e.g. new health or social policy, cash transfers) impact mental health outcomes in a population.
 I am particularly interested in how these exposures influence racial and socio-economic disparities in psychiatric services utilization, deaths of despair (suicides, overdose, alcohol use-related mortality).
 Some of my key research findings thus far include the following: (1) populations, on average, increase risk-averse behaviors during ‘difficult’ times (e.g. during economic recessions), but these aggregate trends mask increased adverse psychiatric outcomes among vulnerable groups (such as low-income children and racial minorities), (2) improved socio-economic status in vulnerable groups (e.g. American Indian/Alaska Native) corresponds with increased optimism about the future, and (3) populations under stress exhibit scapegoating behavior where they target racial minorities for socially sanctioned micro-aggressions (e.g. involuntary psychiatric commitments).

 For additional information on research in Statistics, see:

-Among the most convenient models of physical processes are cellular automata (CA).
-Broadly understood, a CA describes evolving configurations on a fixed network, which update using a local rule that is the same across time and space.
-CA are used to model natural phenomena and gather insights into fundamental organizational principles in many scientific fields.
-Motivated by studying self-organization, the proposed project involves evolution of a given deterministic rule from a random initial state.
+Among the most convenient models of physical processes are cellular automata (CA), which are deterministic models, and interacting particle systems (IPS), which are stochastic models.
+Broadly understood, CA and IPS describe evolving configurations on a fixed network, which update using local rules that are the same across time and space.
+CA and IPS are used to model natural phenomena and gather insights into fundamental organizational principles in many scientific fields.
+Motivated by studying self-organization, potential projects involve evolution of a given CA or IPS rule from a random initial state.
 The tools used will encompass probability theory, combinatorics, and computer simulation.